 1-on-1 Plant Sale Appointments: Need a little more help developing your plant list?
 Book a 30-min in-person plant shopping appointment with our Earth Sangha staff.
 (30 min appointments are available from 9am to Noon on Sundays, Mondays, and Thursdays.)
 Click here to book your appointment: earthsangha.org/book-online

 Check out our inventory at www.earthsangha.org/wpnlist

-Email Matt at with species and quantities you’d like to purchase and any questions you may have about the plants.
-Let him know if you're a member to receive the member discount!
+Email us at with species and quantities you’d like to purchase.
+Let us know if you're a member to receive the member discount!
 If you need help choosing plants for your site, we're happy to help!
 Feel free to send photos of areas you have in mind.

-We'll place your order in an assigned bay outside the nursery fence, notify you that it's ready to go, and you can pick up at your leisure.
+We'll place your order in an assigned bay outside the nursery fence.
+Once your order is ready we'll email you pick up instructions and an online invoice.

 COVID-19 Volunteer & Plant Sale Info:

 Founded in 1997, the Earth Sangha is a nonprofit public charity based in the Washington, DC, region.
 Our mission is ecological restoration as a form of socially engaged Buddhism.
 Although we work in the spirit of Buddhist practice, our volunteers come from a wide variety of backgrounds, and our work is secular and science-based.

 In the DC area, we operate a volunteer-based program to propagate local native plants, restore native plant communities, and control invasive alien plants.
 Our Wild Plant Nursery is the region's most comprehensive effort to propagate native plants directly from local forests and meadows.